 Ready for 2018?
-Here are some of the trends we think will have the biggest impact on online marketplaces over the next 12 months.
+Here are some of the online marketplace trends we think will have the biggest impact on our industry over the next 12 months.

 2017 was a landmark year for online marketplaces and classified sites, but what can we expect for the year ahead?
 Here are a few trends we think will gain traction.

 When many of us think of ‘Virtual Reality’ we are transported back in time nearly 30 years – to when clunky, blocky visuals and impossibly heavy wearables were heralded as ‘the future’.
 Yup, VR took a while to catch on (and improve), and while it’s by no means a fixture in our homes, more and more businesses – from travel brands to interior designers – are using it to show customers what’s possible.

 The real estate sector, in particular, continues to benefit from VR.
 With more traditionally ‘physical’ sectors made remotely accessible, there’s ample opportunity for all kinds of online marketplaces to help customers experience different environments – like ‘trying on’ clothes or even VR dating – without the cost and inconvenience of travel; opening up even more ways to create value.

 Whether the US Federal Communication Commission’s decision to dismantle Net Neutrality laws – which effectively gives ISPs carte blanche to direct internet traffic however they choose – will have global ramifications remains to be seen.
 But in the immediate future, classified sites are almost certain to continue adapting to the needs of an international audience; using local, on-the-ground knowledge to attract a broader customer base.